sijiao-liu/SiJiaoLIU/README.md

 # About Me
 👋 Hi there!
 I'm a Data Analyst with over 5 years of experience specializing in data analysis and visualization across public service and education sectors.

-🔍 I leverage tools like R and Python to deliver actionable insights and automate reporting processes, enhancing decision-making.
+🔍 I leverage tools like R, Python, SQL to deliver actionable insights and automate reporting processes, enhancing decision-making.
 My expertise includes advanced data cleaning, statistical modeling, and dynamic report creation using Excel Power Query.

 📊 Passionate about transforming complex data into clear narratives, I collaborate effectively with cross-functional teams to drive operational efficiency and strategic initiatives.